What is credit card fraud & how do you report it?

 Credit card fraud can take many different forms, and it’s getting more sophisticated all the time.
 Here are some common types:

-- Counterfeit card fraud: This occurs when someone creates a fake card with your information.
-Thieves often steal card information by “skimming.”
-They place a device called a “skimmer” over the card slot on an ATM or other card reader, like at a gas pump.
-When you slide in your card, the skimmer reads and stores all your data.
+Credit card skimming occurs when someone creates a fake—or cloned—card using someone else’s information.
+Thieves place a device called a skimmer over the card slot on an ATM or other card reader, like at a gas pump.
+When you slide your card through the slot, the skimmer reads and stores all your data.
 Thankfully, cards that come equipped with EMV chips make it more difficult for scammers to create duplicate cards.

-- Account or application fraud: Fraudsters often get hold of personal information by dumpster diving, skimming or stealing mail.
+Fraudsters often get a hold of personal information by dumpster diving, skimming or stealing mail.
 With details like your home address, Social Security number and birth date, they might be able to access your credit card account or apply for a new card in your name.

-- Lost or stolen card fraud: This old-school credit card theft can happen when a fraudster uses a card you’ve lost, whether you dropped it in the street, had it stolen in the mail or were pickpocketed.
+Lost or stolen card fraud is an old-school credit fraud method.
+It can happen when a fraudster uses a card that someone has lost, whether they dropped it in the street, had it stolen in the mail or were pickpocketed.

-- Changes to your credit report you didn’t authorize, like new accounts or addresses that aren’t yours
+Changes to a credit report that weren’t authorized, like new credit accounts or unfamiliar addresses

 How to report credit card fraud